“The purpose of art is washing the dust of daily life off our souls.”

 Tony Seker is a multicultural artist, originally from Beirut, Lebanon.
 His abstract painting style largely stems from his childhood refugee experience.
-After fleeing the Lebanese Civil War in 1975 he abruptly dispensed of the camouflage colors used on his model warplanes and, in protest, began to apply bold & colorful paint.
+After fleeing the Lebanese Civil War in 1975 he abruptly dispensed with the camouflage colors used on his model warplanes and, in protest, began to apply bold & colorful paint.
 In retrospect, the familiar medium became a comfortable way to express his despair and anti-war sentiment.
 Today his art continues to express aspects of his past with the consciousness of the present and the hope for a more peaceful future.

 While there may be elements of my work which invoke comparisons in style to well known artists such as Gerhard Richter or Jackson Pollock, my most impactful influences actually came from outside of the art world.
 Most notably, the random and over-exaggerated movements of my favorite physical comedians/performers (such as Peter Sellers, Bruce Lee & Victor Borge) inspired my “action” techniques."

 Seker created the playful moniker “Claxon du Soleil” for his art, which loosely translated from French means 'blast from the sun.'
 This idea came to him while recalling one of the infamous achievements of Lebanon in The Guinness Book of World Records: ‘the greatest frequency of street honks (horns) per minute per square mile.’
 In coming full circle, Tony feels that “Claxon du Soleil" captures both his essence and style while also acknowledging the origin of his artistic expression.
 His paintings are a loud and colorful blast of expression or joie de vivre, a sprinkling of humor, and above all, a tapestry illustrating how we are all truly connected, yet randomly separated.